 Those who qualify for a Social Security retirement benefit can apply as early as age 62 with their maximum benefit available at age 70.
 Age 62 remains the most prevalent age at which people apply for benefits.
 However, waiting a few years can really add up.

-For those who don’t yet want or need their Social Security retirement benefits at full retirement age, the Social Security system allows individuals to delay their benefits and earn an 8%/year “delayed retirement credit” instead.
+For those who don’t yet want or need their Social Security retirement benefits at full retirement age, the Social Security system allows individuals to delay their benefits and earn an 8% a year “delayed retirement credit” instead.

 Your Full Retirement Age (FRA) is important as this is the age at which you become eligible for a full (or unreduced) benefit.
 This is also the age at which there are no benefit reductions based on the amount of earned income (income from employment) you make.